mhassa204/mhassa204/README.md

 # Hi there 👋

-I'm Muhammad Ali Hassan, a passionate and dedicated web developer based in Lahore, Pakistan.
+I'm Ali Hassan, a passionate and dedicated web developer based in Lahore, Pakistan.
 I have extensive experience in developing modern web applications using HTML5, CSS3, JavaScript, and various front-end frameworks.

 ## Skills and Expertise